ubernostrum/webcolors/docs/index.rst

 predefined name before returning a result in another format, this module always normalizes such values to be entirely lower-case.

+For colors specified via ``rgb()`` triplets, values contained in the triplets will be normalized via clipping in accordance with CSS:

+* Integer values less than 0 will be normalized to 0, and percentage values less than 0% will be normalized to 0%.

+* Integer values greater than 255 will be normalized to 255, and percentage values greater than 100% will be normalized to 100%.

+The functions :func:`normalize_integer_triplet` and :func:`normalize_percent_triplet` in this module can be used to perform this normalization manually if desired.

 For purposes of identifying the specification from which to draw the selection of defined color names, this module recognizes the following
 identifiers: